Best Cheap Car Insurance With a Bad Driving Record (2026)

 If you have a bad driving record, you may have to spend more time shopping around to find affordable car insurance.
 Some insurance companies give bad drivers very high rates, so compare online quotes from multiple companies to find the best deal for you.

-If you need an SR-22, you might need to use a specialized company.
+If you need to file an SR-22 certificate, you might need to use a specialized company.

-Instead, you may have to consider nonstandard auto insurance companies that specialize in bad driver car insurance.
+Instead, you may have to consider what are called nonstandard auto insurance companies that specialize in bad-driver car insurance.
 Two good nonstandard car insurance companies are The General and SafeAuto.

 Look for car insurance discounts.

-If your poor driving record is because of bad luck or you're committed to driving safer, you could lower your rates by as much as 30% or 40% by letting your insurance track your driving habits.
-This is called a usage-based discount program.
+If your poor driving record is because of bad luck or you're committed to driving more safely, you could lower your rates by as much as 30% or 40% by letting your insurance track your driving habits.
+This is called a telematics or usage-based discount program.

 The best usage-based car insurance programs, like State Farm Drive Safe & Save, won't raise your rates for bad driving habits.